 CUSTOM COOK lets you to recall one cooking instruction previously placed in memory and begin cooking quickly.

+Example : To recall the memory.

 STOP CLEAR® 1.
 Touch STOP/CLEAR.

 CUSTOM COOK 2.
 Touch CUSTOM COOK .

-START 3.
-Touch START.
+START Touch START.
 When the cook time is over, you will hear four beeps and END will display.